-- HP Lovecraft: The original Arabic title for The Necronomicon was El Azif.
-Roughly translated, it simply means "weird noise," but Lovecraft styled it to mean "that nocturnal sound (made by insects) supposed to be the howling of demons."
-Basically, El Azif is the sound Things make when they Go Bump In The Night.
+- H.P.
+Lovecraft: The original Arabic title for The Necronomicon was Al Azif.
+Roughly translated, it simply means "weird noise", but Lovecraft styled it to mean "that nocturnal sound (made by insects) supposed to be the howling of demons."
+Basically, Al Azif is the sound Things make when they Go Bump In The Night.

-- The '80s Twilight Zone revival did an episode with a "Shadow Man" who lived under a kid's bed when he wasn't out terrorizing the neighborhood.
+- The Twilight Zone (1985) did an episode with a "Shadow Man" who lived under a kid's bed when he wasn't out terrorizing the neighborhood.
 The kid's attempt to use this fact to his advantage ended very very badly.

-- An episode from the '90s version of The Outer Limits featured not-Mulder and not-Scully investigating missing children for this reason.
+- An episode from The Outer Limits (1995) featured not-Mulder and not-Scully investigating missing children for this reason.

-- A very young Seth Green starred in an episode of Tales From The Darkside where he has to battle a bunch of monsters in his room: a closet-ogre, an under-the-bed tentacle, a closet Witch, even a living saw blade.
+- A very young Seth Green starred in an episode of Tales from the Darkside where he has to battle a bunch of monsters in his room: a closet-ogre, an under-the-bed tentacle, even a living saw blade.
 In the end, the monsters are all terrified of him.

 - He also appeared in an Amazing Stories episode wherein his Voodoo Babysitter called up similar beasties ( a Jumbie) to ensure good behavior from him and his brother.

 - A skit on Saturday Night Live once featured a kid (played by Gilda Radner) being tormented by her parent's insistence on bringing every last childhood bogeyman to life: letting a band of child-stealing gypsies live under her bed, keeping an Ax-Crazy killer in the closet, etc. etc.